qtmgh/qtmgh/README.md

 ![Banner](https://pbs.twimg.com/media/EHGcIOkUYAA4rFB.jpg:large) <!-- Add a banner image here -->

-I'm a Computer Science Graduate from California State University, Fullerton passionate about basketball, gaming, and coding to solve real-world problems.
-I love working with languages such as Python, SQL, HTML, Swift, C++ and always strive to learn something new.

----

 ## **About Me**
 - 🌱 I’m currently learning **Data Engineering and Architecture**.
 - 👯 I’m looking to collaborate on **working on Data Pipelines (API, ETL), Data Dashboards**.